 To be honest, I never intended for Wyld to become just a skincare company.
 When I first started several years ago, I was doing much more than skincare – from dyeing textiles and weaving baskets with local plants to hand-dipped beeswax candles and other home goods.

-I’d also started exploring woodwork – simple stuff – making coasters and candleholders out of fallen birch branches.
+I’d also started exploring woodwork.
+Just simple stuff like making coasters and candleholders out of fallen birch branches.

 And of course I had body/skin products as well, some that we still offer, others that have been phased out and replaced with newer products, which came out of a million reformulations and a lot, lot, lot of research – user research, product research, ingredient research, etc.

 Some of my research findings didn’t make sense.
 They didn’t fit into preconceived notions, didn’t resonate with all of the marketing claims out there, didn’t give the results I expected.
 It took some time for me to find a way forward.
-Should I go along with what everyone else is saying and doing, or go off on a different path based that feels more true and right?
+Should I go along with what everyone else is saying, or go off on a different path based that feels more true?
 Do I stay the course with my current products because of the enormous investment I’d put into them, or do I really start again with products that I could stand behind 100%?

 Eventually I decided to try and remove all of the high-PUFA oils from Wyld products (read about PUFAs here), which was a big undertaking.
 It called for a lot of reformulating, which meant scratching most of the products I’d worked so hard on, throwing away those labels and certifications.

 I was struggling to create a natural soap base that ticked off all the boxes.
 Then one day I was playing around at home, trying to refill all of the empty jars and bottles around our house.
-We were out of soap.
-My husband was out of grooming oil and complaining about itchy skin under his beard.
+We were out of our beloved Wyld hand soaps.
+My husband was out of Wyld grooming oil and complaining about itchy skin under his beard.
 Even the diaper cream jar was empty.
-So I went to the kitchen and started melting and measuring with the limited materials I keep at home.
-Into the soap base went totally new ingredients, including some extra shea butter, which I was sure would ruin the soap base, and an oil I had stashed in the back of the drawer because I didn’t have enough coconut oil.
+So I went to the kitchen and started melting and measuring with the limited materials I kept at home.
+Into the soap pot went totally new ingredients, including some extra shea butter, which I was sure would ruin the soap base, and an oil I had stashed in the back of the drawer because I didn’t have enough coconut oil.
 It was just for us though, so oh well.

 To my utter shock, the soap base was better than ever!
 I couldn’t believe it.
 I then used this soap base to make some hand & body soaps – best damn soaps I’d ever made.
 So I kinda accidentally found a low-PUFA soap formula that is still the base of all Wyld hand & body soaps.